lRennan/Diagrama/README.md

 # Diagram About Hospital
-First PART/Second PART/Third PART and Diagram Script
+First PART/Second PART/Third PART, Diagram and Script
 // made in mermaid and // dbdiagram.io